-#1) While testing a date field, when user selected or manually entered correct date value, it worked fine.
-But when user ended up entering totally incorrect value like 12/00// and clicked on OK, he was presented with error message about invalid date value.
+#1) While testing a date field, when a user selected or manually entered correct date value, it worked fine.
+But when user ended up entering a totally incorrect value like 12/00// and clicked on OK, he was presented with an error message about invalid date value.

 So…..the tester has replicated the user over here, agreed?

 #2) While testing an application, where the workflow is to submit various forms in special sequence if followed the order, it worked fine.
 But what if the user tried to go back to #3 form, from #5 form?

 Again, rather than thinking about what should happen, let’s see what happened…